Published June 7, 2018

 The school also took a moment to remember William M.E.
 Clarkson, a dedicated friend of the School of Architecture and Planning who recently passed away.
 Will Clarkson was a businessman, a teacher and mentor, a community leader and a philanthropist.
 In 1991, Will and his wife, Nan, bestowed the gift that endowed the Clarkson Chair, one which will continue to enrich the life of our school for many years to come.

-Among the 224 graduates, 115 received degrees in architecture, 32 from the Master of Urban Planning program, 37 from the BA in environmental design program, six from the MS in Real Estate Development program, and 2 from the PhD in urban and regional planning.
+Among this year's 224 graduates, 115 received degrees in architecture, 32 from the Master of Urban Planning program, 37 from the BA in environmental design program, six from the MS in Real Estate Development program, and 2 from the PhD in urban and regional planning.

-Offering parting words to graduates, Dean Robert G. Shibley said: “Take time to celebrate and I hope you can greet each day with gratitude for the gifts of life on this planet.
-Greif, for the violence which we do to such gifts, and an active, vital hope for the future."
+Offering parting words to graduates, Dean Robert G. Shibley said: “Take time to celebrate and I hope you can greet each day with gratitude for the gifts of life on this planet, grief for the violence which we do to such gifts, and an active, vital hope for the future."